 To manage syntaxes, open the

-Syntaxes tab in Editor Preferences.
+Syntaxes tab in Editor Settings.
 Either via the

 Aa button below the editor, or, on Mac, via

-Drafts > Editor Preferences... in the main menu.
+Drafts > Editor Settings... in the main menu.

 In the syntax list, you can select syntaxes to view details, share, and delete syntaxes from your installation.